Age of Pirates 2: City of Abandoned Ships: Gameplay

 The game retains many of the gameplay features from the previous games, such as the ability to trade, fight, battle and board other ships, explore, and sail in real time.
 The latter feature is not compulsory; a player may choose to sail around using the map.
 There is a new, faster fight system, and a more complex trading system.

-Classes

-Player

 There are three different characters the player can choose from.
 Each one has a separate storyline and class.

-Weapons

 As with the previous games, there are many swords and guns within the game, each with their own attributes.

-Main attributes

 The player must develop seven main attributes in order to succeed.
 This is the "new PIRATES role playing system", and the first letter of each attribute comes together to spell PIRATES.

-Ships

 As with the previous titles, there are many real ship types from the period to choose from.
 A player may have more than one ship, or in some cases, none at all.
 The better ships will, of course, cost more money.
 Some ships can't be bought and must be captured at sea.
 Some ships are available only after completion of certain quests.

 During quests, the player can get the warship Flying Dutchman and the man-of-war Soleil Royal.
 Queen Anne's Revenge is seen in some ports, but is not controlled by Blackbeard, who was not yet a famous pirate in the game's 17th century setting.